alvinandtonic/recycle-ML-classifier-jetson/README.md

 # SmartRecycleNet: Real-Time Recyclable Classification on Jetson Nano

-This project deploys a lightweight machine learning model on an embedded Jetson Nano to classify recyclable waste items — **plastic, paper, glass, and cans** — in real-time using computer vision.
+This project deploys a lightweight machine learning model on an embedded Jetson Nano to classify recyclable waste items — **plastic, paper, glass, and metal** — in real-time using computer vision.

 ## 🔍 Problem Statement